mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 not if incarcerated in solitary.

-Payoff: The prisoner with the highest prison reputation receives a bribe from some other prisoner for some minor favour.
+Payoff: The prisoner with the highest prison reputation receives a bribe from some other prisoner for some minor favor.
 The prisoner gains 2D6 x Cr10 and adds 1 to his prison reputation.

 Power Failure: A power failure in one section of the prison deactivates